 Having endowed things with their unique qualities, God Himself must have qualities that His discoverers may savour.
-To discover Him, therefore, is to experience Him like a fragrance in the nostrils, a taste which excites the palate, a texture which is a joy to caress, a melody which touches the heart.
+To discover Him, therefore, is to experience Him like a fragrance in the nostrils, a taste which excites the palate, a

+One who has found God has found everything.
+After the discovery of God, no further discovery remains to be made.
+God, for him, becomes a treasure which he cherishes, and it is to Him then that he has recourse for all his worldly and eternal needs. texture which is a joy to caress, a melody which touches the heart.
 To come close to Him is to live in an everlasting garden of brilliant colours and delicate fragrances.
 It is to hear such music that one might wish its enchantment to last forever.